Betrayal By Inaction

 - In Braveheart, at the Battle of Falkirk, Lochlan and Mornay show up with their soldiers on the Scottish side, but once the battle has started and it's their time to charge, they simply turn around and leave the battlefield, hoping the Scottish army will be destroyed by the English.

-- Justified in the famous ending of Gone with the Wind.
+- Justified in the famous ending of Gone With The Wind.
 Scarlett had always been a manipulative bitch, but at some point Rhett has enough and simply walks away from her, her problems no longer being his concern.

-- The Oathbreakers in The Lord of the Rings were cursed by Isildur when they ignored his call to join his army to fight against Sauron, even though they had pledged allegiance to him.
+- The Oathbreakers in The Lord Of The Rings were cursed by Isildur when they ignored his call to join his army to fight against Sauron, even though they had pledged allegiance to him.

 - In Babylon 5, Lennier finds Sheridan trapped behind a containment door in a corridor filling with toxic smoke, but as he reaches for the switch to open it, he instead turns around and leaves, as with Sheridan dead, he would be once again the closest person to Deelen.

-- Part of Mengsk's Uriah Gambit in StarCraft, when he sends Kerrigan to keep a Protoss force from destroying a hive of Zerg, which he wishes to use for his own purpose.
+- Part of Mengsk's Uriah Gambit, when he sends Kerrigan to keep a Protoss force from destroying a hive of Zerg, which he wishes to use for his own purpose.
 Once the Protoss are destroyed, he immediately orders all ships to retreat, leaving Kerrigan on the ground with the Zerg and not responding to her requests for evac.
 It didn't turn out too well for him in the long run.

-- Alexander Selkirk, the man who inspired the story of Robinson Crusoe had a heated argument with the captain of the ship he was traveling on and said he would rather stay on an island and wait for another ship to pick him up then to continue the journey with the captain.
+- Alexander Selkirk, the man who inspired the story of Robinson Crusoe, had a heated argument with the captain of the ship he was traveling on and said he would rather stay on an island and wait for another ship to pick him up then to continue the journey with the captain.
 But none of the other sailors wanted to come with him and when he was brought to the beach of an island, he got second thoughts and shouted to the boat to come back and pick him up again.
 Which they didn't.